ANHD-NYC-CODE/anhd-council-backend/README.md

 This script uses a unique token for authentication to cache both the authenticated and unauthenticated responses.

-It mirrors the GET endpoint that the frontend calls when users visit this page, so if the client ever changes this endpoint, MAKE SURE TO UPDATE IT HERE TOO OR ELSE THE NIGHTLY CACHE WILL NOT WORK.
+It visits each GET endpoint that the frontend calls when users visit this page, so if the client ever changes this endpoint, make sure to also update the endpoint in `cache.py`

-### Understanding the Advanced Search URL query code
+### Understanding the Advanced Search URL query dsl

 Currently, a url based method exists to build an advanced query.
 A POST method is still a work in prorgess.